AppliedLogicSystems/ALSProlog/12-The-ALS-Library-Mechanism.md

 ## 12.14 CREF: Cross-Referencer (cref.pro)

-CREF operates on suites of one or more prolog files, and outputs a report describing the program structure found, including modules, calls between predicates, numbers of clauses and facts for a predicate, facts and rules asserted, operator declarations, toplevel (uncalled) predicates, and undefined predicates.
+CREF operates on suites of one or more prolog files, and outputs a report describing the program structure found, including modules, calls between predicates, numbers of clauses and facts for a predicate, facts and rules asserted, operator declarations, ALS Library files used, top-level (uncalled) predicates, and undefined predicates.

 The main entry points, cref(SuiteName) {- runs "nonstop", with no cref shell} and cref(SuiteName, Opts)) {- can enter interactive cref shell after the initial analysis}.
 Both of these calls are library calls, auto-loading the cref analysis files.